 In July 2018, the Company, Aurora and QRS V (collectively with Aurora and the Company, the "Borrowers") entered into a \$25.0 million revolving credit facility (the "MSR Revolver") pursuant to which Aurora pledged all of its existing and future MSRs on loans owned or securitized by Freddie Mac.
 The term of the MSR Revolver is 364 days with the Borrowers' option for two renewals for similar terms followed by a one-year term out feature with a 24-month amortization schedule.
 The MSR Revolver was upsized to \$45 million in September 2018.
 The Company also has the ability to request up to an additional \$5.0 million of borrowings.
+On April 2, 2019, the Borrowers entered into an amendment that increased the maximum amount of the MSR Revolver to \$100.0 million.
+On June 5, 2019, the term of the MSR Revolver was renewed to July 30, 2020.
 Amounts borrowed bear interest at an adjustable rate equal to a spread above one-month LIBOR.
-Approximately \$45.0 million was outstanding under the MSR Revolver at March 31, 2019.
+Approximately \$58.5 million and \$45.0 million was outstanding under the MSR Revolver at September 30, 2019 and December 31, 2018, respectively.